 As part of our mission, the Koehler Center responds to the present needs of instructors by supporting various educational technology solutions, and by keeping the TCU community informed of new educational technology possibilities to promote engagement and improve learning.

 Google Drive is a free file storage and synchronization service that allows users to store files in the cloud, synchronize files across devices, and share files.
-A variety of free, user-friendly Google Drive apps provides students and instructors with options for content creation and editing, group collaboration, and sharing of information.
+A variety of free, user-friendly Google Drive apps provide students and instructors with options for content creation and editing, group collaboration, and sharing of information.

-Respondus LockDown Browser and Monitor
+Respondus: LockDown Browser & Monitor